dkhati98/dkhati98.github.io/_pages/about.md

 ---

-I am PhD candidate at College of William & Mary.
+I am a PhD candidate at College of William & Mary.
 I am working under [Dr. Denys Poshyvanyk](https://www.cs.wm.edu/~denys/).
 My research focuses on applying Deep Learning to Software Engineering tasks.
 At the moment, I am working on trustworthy, and interpretable Large Language Models for Software Engineering.